 Scientifically speaking, there's a lot riding on telomere research, from ageing and cancer prevention to the future of cloning.
 Scientists all over the world continue to advance their research, even as their own telomeres steadily wear away.

-Explore the links on the next page to learn even more about genetics.
+Explore the links below to learn even more about genetics.

 - Bakalar, Nicholas.
 "Ageing: Having Moles May Mean Younger Skin Cells."
 New York Times.
 July 24, 2007.
 (March 9, 2009)http://www.nytimes.com/2007/07/24/health/24aging.html

 - Biever, Celeste.
 "Shorter telomeres mean shorter life."
 New Scientist.
 Jan.
 31, 2001.
 (March 9, 2009)http://www.newscientist.com/article/dn3337-shorter-telomeres-mean-shorter-life.html